TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: Feasibility Evaluation of TabID

 \subsubsection{Coprime Sets}

-Erd\H{o}s and S\'ark\"ozy~\cite{Erdos1993:sets} studied a range of problems involving coprime sets.
+Erd\H{o}s and S\'ark\"ozy~\citeyear{Erdos1993:sets} studied a range of problems involving coprime sets.
 A pair of numbers $a$ and $b$ are coprime if there is no integer $n>1$ which is a factor of both $a$ and $b$.
 The Coprime Sets problem of size $k$ is to find the smallest $m$ such that there is a subset of $k$ distinct numbers from $\{m/2\ldots m\}$ that are pairwise coprime.
-In our model, the set is represented as a sequence \texttt{V} of integer variables.
-Each pair of variables \texttt{V[i]} and \texttt{V[j]} has a set of coprime constraints, one for each potential factor in \(\{2\ldots m\}\):
+In our model, the set is represented as a sequence \code{V} of integer variables.
+Each pair of variables \code{V[i]} and \code{V[j]} has a set of coprime constraints, one for each potential factor in \(\{2\ldots m\}\):

 Adjacent variables in the sequence are ordered with less-than constraints to break symmetry.
-Also, the lower bound of \(m/2\) is enforced with constraints \texttt{V[i]>=(V[k]/2)} for each \texttt{i} from 1 to \texttt{k-1}.
-Finally the variable \texttt{V[k]} is minimised.
+Also, the lower bound of \(m/2\) is enforced with constraints \code{V[i]>=(V[k]/2)} for each \code{i} from 1 to \code{k-1}.
+Finally the variable \code{V[k]} is minimised.

 In the experiments, we used the instances where \(k \in \{8\ldots 25\}\).
 For each pair of variables, the Identical Scopes heuristic is triggered by the coprime constraints, a symmetry breaking constraint if one exists, and a lower-bound constraint if one exists.
-Tabulation is successful for each candidate set of constraints, and all original constraints are replaced with binary table constraints.
+For instances of size \(8\ldots 19\), tabulation is successful for each candidate set of constraints, and all original constraints are replaced with binary tables.
+For the larger instances, Large AST (Nested) and Weak Propagation (Nested) identify sub-expressions of the coprime constraint: \code{(V[i]\%d != 0)}, and these are tabulated.